riclolsen/json-scada/README.md

 * Possibility of easy integration of new and custom protocol drivers developed with modern programming languages.
 * Future-proof, vendor independence, flexibility, extensibility.
 * Reduced human costs for maintenance and development thanks to the employment of widely-used open-source IT technologies.
-* Live configuration updates.
+* Live point configuration updates.
-* Planned protocol drivers: OPC-UA, DNP3 Server, MODBUS, MQTT, Ethernet/IP.
+* Planned protocol drivers: OPC-UA, DNP3 Server, MODBUS, MQTT.
 * Planned integrations: InfluxDB/Telegraf, NodeRed, MS Power BI.

 ## Use cases